 (Pictured here.)
 Stop the car, stop the car.
 Look at the light.
 Look at the light.
 Fumble, fumble, change lenses, quick.
 Yes, I know this red roofed wee house features in quite a few visitor pictures, but the last of the sun is catching the edge of the village of Shieldaig in this eastward facing view, looking across Loch Shieldaig.

 During my Torridon residency all those years ago, there was no road from Shieldaig round to Applecross.
 You had to go over the famous Bealach na Ba, ‘the pass of the cattle’ that zig-zags up from the main Shieldaig to Lochcarron road.

-Completed only in 1975, the road round the peninsula today is an ever-changing panorama.
+Completed only in 1975, the low-level road round the Applecross Peninsula today is an ever-changing panorama.
 It twists and swoops at first through the Loch Shieldaig woodlands – scary blind bends, occasional oncoming vehicles with suicidal tendencies – before opening out with vistas over the islands of Raasay with Skye behind, as pictured here.

 All of the pictures on this page were taken in the month of May.
 Note the coastal sunshine giving way to showers in the afternoon on the Applecross section.

 Ptarmigan Nesting Country

 Finally, on my last trip up to the head of the Bealach I was delighted to photograph ptarmigan.